Having good gear makes bass fishing an enjoyable hobby.

 These lures work well under a variety of reel and rod movements.

-These baits should mimic minnows and shads that have become shocked by cold water and are struggling.
+These baits should mimic baitfish like minnows and shads that have become shocked by cold water and are struggling.

 For best results, use quick jerking actions with your rod, combined with a fast reeling motion.